-- (1) The relevant provisions, as in force on 1 July 2008, apply to dutiable transactions only if liability for transfer duty arises on or after 1 July 2008. - (2) The relevant provisions, as in force immediately before 1 July 2008, apply to a dutiable transaction that is the transfer, or agreement for the transfer, of residential land made on or after 1 July 2008 if- - (a) the transfer or agreement replaces a transfer, or an agreement for the transfer, that included the land and was made before 1 July 2008; or - (b) the transferee had an option to purchase the land, or the transferor had an option to require the transferee to purchase the land, granted before 1 July 2008 and exercised on or after 1 July 2008; or relevant provisions means the following provisions-
+- (1) The relevant provisions, as in force on 1 July 2008, apply to dutiable transactions only if liability for transfer duty arises on or after 1 July 2008. - (2) The relevant provisions, as in force immediately before 1 July 2008, apply to a dutiable transaction that is the transfer, or agreement for the transfer, of residential land made on or after 1 July 2008 if- - (a) the transfer or agreement replaces a transfer, or an agreement for the transfer, that included the land and was made before 1 July 2008; or - (b) the transferee had an option to purchase the land, or the transferor had an option to require the transferee to purchase the land, granted before 1 July 2008 and exercised on or after 1 July 2008; or

-- (c) another arrangement was made before 1 July 2008 the sole or main purpose of which was to defer the making of the transfer or agreement until 1 July 2008 or later so the concession for transfer duty under the relevant provisions, as in force on or after 1 July 2008, would apply in relation to the dutiable transaction. - (3) In this section-
+(c) another arrangement was made before 1 July 2008 the sole or main purpose of which was to defer the making of the transfer or agreement until 1 July 2008 or later so the concession for transfer duty under the relevant provisions, as in force on or after 1 July 2008, would apply in relation to the dutiable transaction.